0mar/dealiiscale/README.md

 ## Compiling deal.II programs

 deal.II uses CMake for its compilation process, as does this repo.
-If for some reason CMake is not present on your system, its easily installed using [Homebrew][4].
+If for some reason CMake is not present on your system, it is easily installed using [Homebrew][4].
 Opening the deal.II app will open a shell with preset environment variables that make compilation of your programs 'easy'.
 For some reason, this app takes quite some time to load, and its structure does not (by default) allow for the use of IDEs or other shells/terminals.